singhpriti5/Movie-Recommendation-System/README.md

 # MovieRecommendationSystem
-A movie recommendation system using item-item collaborative filtering in python.
+A Movie Recommendation System using item-item collaborative filtering in Python.